http://ling.auf.net/lingBuzz/000411

 By reading single-letter DNA differences in the genomes of thousands of Europeans, researchers can tell a Finn from a Dane and a German from a Brit.
 In fact a visual genetic map mirrors the geopolitical map of the continent, right down to Italy's boot.

-John Novembre, a population geneticist at the University of California, Los Angeles, who led one of the studies.
+"It tells us that geography matters," says John Novembre, a population geneticist at the University of California, Los Angeles, who led one of the studies.
 Despite language, immigration and intermarriage, genetic differences between Europeans are almost entirely related to where they were born.

 This, however, does not mean that the citizens of each European nation represent miniature races.
 "The genetic diversity in Europe is very low.
-There isn't really much," says
+There isn't really much," says Manfred Kayser, a geneticist at Erasmus University Rotterdam in the Netherlands, who led the other study.

 One-letter differences